chocolateboy/element-scope-ids/README.md

 ## Scope <a name="type-scope"></a>

-A scope is a mapping from old ID names to their new (unique) names which is populated when the IDs in an element or its descendants have been replaced.
+A scope is a mapping from old ID names to their new (unique) names which is populated when the IDs in an element or its descendants are replaced.

 ```typescript
 type Scope = { [key: string]: string }